 A health insurance policy may be limited or comprehensive.
 A limited health insurance policy only covers particular accidents or diseases, while a comprehensive policy covers all accidents or illnesses that are not specifically excluded.

-The Texas Department of Insurance (TDI) regulates health insurance in Texas.
+The Texas Department of Insurance (TDI) regulates health insurance and its price in Texas.
 It regulates health insurance according to the Texas Insurance Code and all federal laws and regulations relating to health insurance.
 The main federal laws that guide health insurance in Texas include:

 Under Texas state law, state residents are not required to get health insurance, and currently approximately one out of five Texas residents have no reliable health insurance coverage.